GuepardoApps/GuepardoApps.github.io/_pages/about.md

 				<p>
 				I do all of this in my free time as I do all of these projects on my own.
 				I studied medical engineering at the university of applied sciences in Jena and got my M.Sc. in 2016.
-During my studies I mostly worked with LabVIEW and a little bit of Matlab and C, C++.
+During my studies I mostly worked with LabVIEW.
+Further languages were Matlab and C, C++.
 				</p>

 				<p>